 After the two officers left with the student, the staff members appear to put on latex gloves and wipe up the floor and the area of the desk where the teen was slammed.

-Louisiana State Police is investigating the case for allegations of excessive force.
+LSP is investigating the case for allegations of excessive force.
 An LSP spokesman was not able to provide a timeline on when the report would be finalized, but said it would be “sooner rather than later.”
 That report will then be submitted to the district attorney.
-The district attorney’s office said it plans to present the case to a grand jury, regardless of LSP’s findings.
+The district attorney’s office says it plans to present the case to a grand jury, regardless of LSP’s findings.